Metaform/edc-protocols/specifications/transfer/transfer.process.protocol.md

 #### Pull Transfer

 A pull transfer is when the consumer data plane initiates retrieval of asset data from a producer endpoint.
-For example, after the consumer has issued an `AssetAvailableMessage,` the consumer requests the data from the producer-specified endpoint.
+For example, after the consumer has issued an `AssetReadyMessage,` the consumer requests the data from the producer-specified endpoint.

 << Include example diagram >>